-Weddings were once rather pre-prescribed affairs.
+Weddings were once rather pre-prescribed affairs and would never include special elements like the Unity Sand Ceremony.
 In most cases that meant a bride, a groom, an officiant, some witnesses, and vows that were passed down through generations.
 You could, married or not, probably recite the ceremony by heart.

 As cultures and ethnicities have blended, though, the realm of the mainstream has expanded.
 Additions of “non-traditional” elements like beach locales, personalised vows, civil celebrants, and unity-candle ceremonies have become, if not the norm, then at least very normal, and many betrothed couples are looking for ever-newer, ever-more-surprising ways to make their weddings unique.